FrancescaGrimaldi/cross-platform-app-dev/SemesterProject/README.md

 On the upper part of the page, both versions feature:
 * a **search bar**, to retrieve specific items by their name;
-* a **filter menu**, that can be opened by clicking on the hamburger menu icon besides the search bar, and allows users to only visualize the items belonging to the selected categories.
+* a **filter menu**, that can be opened by clicking on the filter icon besides the search bar, and allows users to only visualize the items belonging to the selected categories.

 The **bottom bar** gives users the possibility to easily navigate among the main sections of the app.